 My relationship with Fresh Cup Magazine began in 2016 when I was commissioned to shoot multiple coffee shop locations for an article featuring the Phoenix coffee industry.
 The article was later published to the cover of Fresh Cup Magazine's Anniversary issue for June 2017.

-In 2017, I went to Costa Rica to shoot, write and collaborate with Perry Czopp on a four article series that will be published in 2018.
+In 2017, I went to Costa Rica to shoot, write and collaborate with Perry Czopp on a four article series that is currently being published.

 I spent a couple years in Phoenix, Arizona, becoming acquainted with specialty coffee and the community that comes along with it.
 Phoenix is a growing city where creatives have a place to contribute to the culture and receive support.